 - Gifts from artists of their own works of art may be considered.
 Recommendations shall be made in consideration of the Accession Policies guidelines outlined above.

-- The City Council, in consultation with the Cultural Arts Commission, may solicit contributions from selected artists.
+- The City Council, in consultation with the Cultural Arts Advisory Group, may solicit contributions from selected artists.

 - Gifts of works of art or funds for fine art purchases are tax deductible in accordance with the guidelines of the Internal Revenue Service.
 The professional staff will not assume responsibility for appraisals.
 However, staff may direct donors to reputable appraisers for determination of current market value.
 Fees charged for the evaluation of gifts must be borne by the donor.
 It is customary for the City Manager to be informed of the appraisal value at the time of the donation and to keep this information on file.

-In order for the Cultural Arts Commission (CAC) to properly review and make recommendations to the City Manager and City Council regarding your proposal for donation, you will need to submit a formal application at least ten days in advance of a Commission meeting.
-Proposals should be directed to the City Manager who in turn will direct the matter to the CAC.
+In order for the Cultural Arts Advisory Group (CAAG) to properly review and make recommendations to the City Manager and City Council regarding your proposal for donation, you will need to submit a formal application at least ten days in advance of a Commission meeting.
+Proposals should be directed to the City Manager who in turn will direct the matter to the CAAG.